saadabdullah-15/clinic-ops-automation/README.md

 ## Notes
 - All data in this repo is synthetic.
 The outbox creates local text files, not real emails.
 - Metrics are written to `03_cancellation_model/metrics.json`.
 Use `scripts/report.py` to print a snapshot.
-- For imports on Windows use `python -m ...` form to avoid module path issues.
+- On Windows prefer `python script.py` over `python -m package.module` for numbered folders.

+---

+## License
+MIT